improvein/bitcoin-forge/README.md

 * Scripts
   * Decompile the script ASM given the raw hexa notation
   * Create a script manually by adding values or OPCODES to the stack
+  * Create a script using the [Miniscript](http://bitcoin.sipa.be/miniscript/) notation

 ## Web version
 You can use the already compiled version at https://improvein.github.io/bitcoin-forge/